Hellen Revenko’s Endometrial Cancer Story

 My diagnosis made me realise that there is a big difference between low risk and no risk.
 I think anything unusual needs to be investigated even if the examination, which doesn’t last long, seems potentially painful or embarrassing or there is concern about wasting a doctor’s time.
 Early diagnosis makes such a big difference to the amount of treatment needed and how effective that treatment will be.
 I was so very lucky that I went to my GP when my cancer was still at a very early stage.
 I needed very little treatment and the treatment has not had a long term impact on my life.”

-Hellen is taking part in the Easter Walk this month to raise money for GRACE.
+Hellen took part in an Easter Walk to raise money for GRACE.
 She said: “I am keen to support a charity which works to improve the diagnosis and treatment for women with gynaecological cancers and also to say thank you for the excellent care I received in the Gynaeoncology Department at the Royal Surrey.
 The training is going well.
 I have done 20 miles with no apparent ill effects.”